Rainier-Digital-Solutions/rds-2.0/content/about.md

 ---
 ### Killing the Pain of Building & Maintaining Websites

-Rainier Digital Solutions wants to take away the burden of building and maintaining websites for startups and Small & Medium Businesses (SMBs).
+Rainier Digital Solutions wants to take away the burden of building and maintaining websites for Small Business Owners.

 You should be focused on **running and growing your business**, not building and managing your website.